 Annie Haas is a mother of 3, singer, artist and all around inspiring mom.
 Here she shares her bedtime routine, which is very much in the spirit of Dr. Sears Attachment Parenting philosophy.
 When you’re a parent, getting your child to sleep is important, and there are myriad ways to achieve this.
 So, while Annie’s family sleep routine has me looking for some lavender rub, remember every family’s style is based on their personal values and philosophies.
 There isn’t one right time or way to get your baby to sleep.
-You can find Annie on Instagram and visit her website for more information about her art, parenting and Waldorf home.
+You can visit Annie on Instagram for more information about her art, parenting and Waldorf home.

 What ages are your children?

 My children are very spread out!
 They are 15, 8, and 4.

 How do you help them slow down towards evening?

 My teen reads before bed, and I read and sing to my younger two.
 Sometimes they have a bath first but not every night.
 I use a lavender rub on their chest or chamomile tea especially if they need to calm down but sometimes they are so tired they don’t need it!